Rct567/wf_lists_lm_childrenstories/README.md

-# Word frequency lists bases on AI generated children's stories
+# Word frequency lists based on AI generated children's stories

 This repository contains **word frequency lists** based on AI generated children's stories, and the code to generate them.